Andrew L. Oringer

 - Recognizing and managing disruptive behavior during litigation

-- Balancing assertive advocacy with ethical obligations
+- Balancing assertive advocacy with ethical obligations and civility aspirations

 Agenda: